HaydenMacDonald/hmdrmd/README.md

 ![New R Markdown > From Template](scrnshts/templates.png)

 Defaults for pdf output are controlled through the YAML header.
 The default main font (`mainfont`) and code font (`monofont`) are set to <a href="https://www.fontsquirrel.com/fonts/computer-modern" target="_blank">CMU Serif Roman</a> and <a href="https://github.com/tonsky/FiraCode" target="_blank">Fira Code Medium</a>, respectively.
-Remove or change these options from the YAML header to font output.
+Remove or change these options from the YAML header to customize your document's font.

 ## Templates